isabella232/experience-manager-guides-learn.en/help/tutorials/knowledge-base/kb-articles/authoring/webeditor/schematron/vailidating-with-schematron.md

 ![Set rules from web-editor settings](../../../assets/authoring/schematron-editorsettings-validation-tab.png)

 ### Supported rules
-In the current version of AEM Guides we support validation using "Assertion" based rules only.
+Current version of AEM Guides support validation using "Assertion" based rules only. (see [asset vs report](https://schematron.com/document/205.html))
-Any rules based on "Reports" are not yet supported. (see [asset vs report](https://schematron.com/document/205.html))
+Any rules based on "Reports" are not supported yet.

 ### Samples and more help on Schematron rules
 #### Sample use cases